belle2/tools/doc/b2venv.rst

 Upgrading Python packages in the virtual environment
 ----------------------------------------------------

-While the virtual environment is respecting the Python packages provided by the externals, it is possible to upgrade these packages in the virtual environment.
+While the virtual environment respects the Python packages provided by the externals, upgrading these packages in the virtual environment is possible.
 In some cases upgrading the packages is necessary for many various reasons.
 The upgrade can even happen unintentionally whenever a new package is installed or the upgrade option of ``pip`` is used, e.g.::

   $ pip install --upgrade numpy

 .. caution::
   ``basf2`` releases are tested with specific versions of the Python packages given by the externals.
-  Upgrading the packages can lead to unwanted behavior or even break the functionality of ``basf2``.
+  Upgrading the packages can lead to unwanted behaviour or even break the functionality of ``basf2``.

 To check which exact package versions are used for a given ``basf2`` release in the virtual environment created by ``b2venv`` execute the following command::